 With your dog lying on its side, begin by gently stroking your dog to initiate relaxation.
 Applying medium pressure, run your hand over your dog's entire body, starting at the neck, moving down to the tail and down each limb for a total of four times.
 This should be done at the beginning and end of each session.
-Once your dog is relaxed, you can begin active massage/rubbing.
+Once your dog is relaxed, perform many of the core massage techniques yourself and transfer the healing power of touch to your dog.
+It is important not to focus solely on the affected limb, but on the whole body.
+Remember, the other musculoskeletal parts of your dog's body have been overcompensating due to disuse of the affected leg.
+Over time, this puts you can begin active massage/rubbing.
 Maintain the same depth of pressure throughout your movements.
 This active massage should always begin at the toes and work up the limbs.